opravdin/lds-006-reverse-engineering/README.md

 ## How to use
 ### Motor control
+#### Warning!
+Section is deprecated!
+It's enough to send just "startlds$" string to UART and lidar will start spinning by itself!

 For now, it is not yet known how to activate the motor via UART.
 To solve this, I have made a simple Arduino sketch that is listening to the same UART line as the lidar itself.
 It is looking for the specific parcel: